pyinstaller/pyinstaller/doc/source/Manual.rst

   * Mac OS X 10.4 (Tiger) or newer (Leopard, Snow Leopard, Lion, Mountain Lion).

 **Linux**
-  * ldd
+  * ldd:
-    - Console application to print the shared libraries required by each program or shared library.
+    Console application to print the shared libraries required by each program or shared library.
 This typically can by found in the distribution-package `glibc` or `libc-bin`.

-  * objdump
+  * objdump:
-    - Console application to display information from object files.
+    Console application to display information from object files.
 This typically can by found in the distribution-package `binutils`.

 **Solaris**
   * ldd